SEO

 • Resume section headers: "Professional Experience," "Technical Skills"

-Use sentence case when you want to sound conversational, helpful, or modern:
+Sentence case fits when you want to come across as conversational, helpful, or modern:

-• Blog post H2/H3 subheadings: "How to get started with email automation"
+• Blog post subheadings (H2/H3): "How to get started with email automation"

 • Tutorial and how-to guides: "Installing Node.js on Windows"

-• App UI buttons and labels: "Save changes," "Add to cart"
+• App buttons and labels: "Save changes," "Add to cart"

 • Personal cold emails: "Quick question about your content strategy"